What's your risk appetite? How do you make the right choice and how will it impact your KiwiSaver balance?

 1. Are you willing to remain invested through the ups and downs?

 The global share market is cyclical and there will always be ups and downs, some bigger than others.
-The worst thing that you can do for your KiwiSaver is to switch to a different strategy at the bottom of the market.
+The worst thing that you can do for your KiwiSaver account is to switch to a different strategy at the bottom of the market.
 That way you will lock in your losses and won’t earn the investment gains when the markets bounce back again.
 If you’re willing to hold your investment through both the upturns and downturns of a cycle, and you have enough time until you retire to do so, you’ll be better off invested in riskier assets.
 If you think you’re likely to sell your assets in a market downturn, locking in your losses in the process, you’re better off in a lower risk set of funds.

 2. When will you be accessing your money?